 InterAct helps people with learning disabilities or autistic spectrum conditions who have been victims or witnesses to crimes.
 Our specialist advocates can support you through the criminal justice system, ensuring that you understand the proceedings and are able make your voice heard.
 We also support people to prevent them from becoming a victim of crime in the first place.
 The criminal justice system can be extremely difficult and intimidating to navigate, so by providing people with a trained advocate we are able to ensure they are listened to and heard.

 We are the only national charity that works on behalf of all Gypsies and Travellers regardless of ethnicity, culture or background.
 We provide advice and consultancy, promote health and wellbeing, work on research and policy, deliver training and much more.

 The services for young victims listed on this website are all anonymous services, and will only take your details if you are willing to share them.

 If you do choose to share your personal details, these services will talk to you about getting support for whatever happens next.

 If you feel that you are in danger call 999.

 If the problem is less urgent you could talk to a trusted adult or friend.
 This might be a parent or other family member, someone at school or a friend who can help support you.

-You could also talk to a PCSO, a police officer based at your school, you could visit your local police station or call the police non-emergency number on 101.
+You could also talk to a PCSO, visit your local police station or call the police non-emergency number on 101.

-You can also visit the websites or call any of the services found on this website.
+You can also visit or call any of the services found on this website.